jgalsurkar/Neo4j_Collaborator-Model_Big-Data/README.md

 - describe a user’s professional network by identifying other subscribers by a defined criteria
 - identify collaborators with specific skills who are directly or indirectly connected to the current user

-###Requirement
+### Requirement
-• Build a database to model collaborator.net
+- Build a database to model collaborator.net
-• At least five entities for each entity-type or relations for each relation-type.
+- At least five entities for each entity-type or relations for each relation-type.
-• The database should at least answer the following questions in a quick response time:
+- The database should at least answer the following questions in a quick response time:
-  	• For a user, find all other individuals who share the same interests or skills as the user, and work in the same or different organization within x miles from the organization that the user works.
+  	- For a user, find all other individuals who share the same interests or skills as the user, and work in the same or different organization within x miles from the organization that the user works.
 The individuals should be ranked by the total weight of shared interests (or skills) with the user.
 In addition, the output should include the organization name, and the list of common interests (or skills).
-	• For a user, find all trusted colleagues-of-colleagues who have one or more particular interests.
+	- For a user, find all trusted colleagues-of-colleagues who have one or more particular interests.
 The “trusted colleague” is defined as two persons have worked on the same project.
-• A Python command-line client interface for database creation and query
+- A Python command-line client interface for database creation and query

 ### Technology Used
-• Neo4J
+- Neo4J
-• Python
+- Python

-###Program Arguments:
+### Program Arguments:
-• Folder path that contains the files to be loaded into the database
+- Folder path that contains the files to be loaded into the database
-• Config file which will be used to get the username and password required to bind to the database
+- Config file which will be used to get the username and password required to bind to the database

 ### Preview of a subset (graph was too big)